Characterizing Idioms: Conventionality and Contingency: Methods

 The specific generalization of PMI that we use has at various times been called total correlation \citep{Watanabe:1960}, multi-information \citep{Studeny:1998}, and specific correlation \citep{VandeCruys:2011}.

 For the case of three variables, we get:

-To estimate the contingency of particular phrases, we make use of word probabilities given by XLNet \citep{xlnet}, an auto-regressive language model that gives estimates for the conditional probabilities of words given their context.
-To estimate the joint probability of the words in \textit{spill the beans} in some particular context (the numerator of the expression above), we use XLNet to obtain the product of the conditional probabilities in the chain rule decomposition of the joint.
-We get the relevant marginal probabilities by using attention masks over particular words, as shown below, where \textit{c} refers to the context---that is, the rest of the words in the sentence containing \textit{spill the beans}.
+To estimate the contingency of a phrase, we use word probabilities given by XLNet \citep{xlnet}, an auto-regressive language model that gives estimates for the conditional probabilities of words given their context.
+Like BERT, XLNet was trained on a mix of fiction and nonfiction data.
+To estimate the joint probability of the words in \textit{rock the boat} in some particular context (the numerator of the expression above), we use XLNet to obtain the product of the conditional probabilities in the chain rule decomposition of the joint.
+We get the relevant marginal probabilities by using attention masks over particular words, as shown below, where \textit{c} refers to the context---that is, the rest of the words in the sentence containing \textit{rock the boat}.

 The denominator is the product of the probabilities of each individual word in the phrase, with both of the other words masked out: